TheTelnovs/test_repo_two/source/local_glossary.rst

       At the same time, it has been shown to boost team spirit as is acknoledged to be usefull with teams.

+      In behavioral geography, a mental map
+      is a person's point-of-view perception
+      of their area of interaction.
+      Although this kind of subject matter would seem most likely to be studied by fields in the social sciences, this particular subject is most often studied by modern-day geographers.

    MRI
    Magnetic Resonance Imaging
       A visualization technic used in medicine to visualize